escherlies/elm-ix-dict/README.md

 # elm-ix-dict

+Indexed Dictionaries

-An experimental Dict data structure that derives keys from values.
+A Dict data structure that derives keys from values.
 It provides a safe and lazy way to work with indexed data structures and wraps around elm/core/Dict.

 ## Quick start